hafizHanif02/PropTrack/README.md

 ## 🔧 Development Notes

 ### Database Seeding
-The application includes sample data for testing:
+The application includes multiple seeding options for different development needs:
-- 5 realistic properties with varied types and locations
+- **Original Seeder**: 5 realistic properties with varied types and locations
-- 5 diverse clients with different inquiry types
+- **Small Dataset**: Perfect for quick testing and development
+- **Medium Dataset**: Ideal for feature development and testing
+- **Large Dataset**: Great for performance testing and UI stress testing
+- **Extra Large Dataset**: Simulates production-level data for comprehensive testing

+All datasets include:
+- Realistic UAE property data with authentic locations and pricing
+- Diverse user profiles including agents and regular users
+- Comprehensive client inquiries with various statuses and priorities
-- 5 scheduled viewings across different timeframes
+- Property viewings with different states and feedback
+- AED currency formatting throughout the application

 ### State Management
 Redux Toolkit is used for efficient state management with: